JingqingZ/MicrobitController/README.md

 This project consists of 3 files. (see the source code comments for mor information)
 * microbit-client.py: Uploaded to the micro:bit of each player for wireless gaming
 * microbit-server.py: Uploaded to the micro:bit connected to the PC
-* linux-keyboard.c: Translates the serial output of the micro:bit server to keyboard events
+* linux-keyboard.c: Translates the serial output of the micro:bit server to keyboard events (Requires the libXtst-devel package or equivalent)

-* Required libraries: libXtst-devel (or equivalent)
 * Source code: [GenericLinuxController](GenericLinuxController/)
 * Video: [Multi-player wireless gaming with micro:bits](https://www.youtube.com/watch?v=YR-1VejseQA)